 Many cases of bacterial vaginosis, yeast infections, and sexually transmitted infections (STIs) can be asymptomatic and go undiagnosed.
 This can be detrimental to the well-being of an individual and cause a variety of health concerns if left untreated.
 It is crucial for individuals to have access to accurate and reliable screening to ensure healthy bodily function.
 The vaginal self-swab device offers women a noninvasive and less intimidating way for a greater population of women to get tested.
-By collecting cervicovaginal mucus samples from the vaginal canal, vaginal infections and STIs can be detected if present.
-The vaginal self swab created by Hologic, the Aptima Multitest Swab Specimen Collection Kit, has the intention of creating an increase in effective screening accessibility, however it fails to ensure a low enough risk of contamination which jeopardizes its accuracy.
-This is due to excessive external contact to the swab, inaccurate breakage of the swab shaft, and the potential for the transport media spillage.
-The goal of our project is to design and create a device to eliminate cross-contamination and ensure accurate test results.
-Our proposed final design, The Tilt-and-Break, represents a significant advancement in doing so.
-This device adds a third component that would secure onto Hologic's Self Swab.
+By collecting and analyzing mucus samples from the vaginal canal, infections and STIs can be detected.
+The vaginal self swab created by Hologic, the Aptima Multitest Swab Specimen Collection Kit, has the intention of increasing effective screening accessibility; however it fails to ensure a low enough risk of contamination which jeopardizes its accuracy.
+This is due to excessive external contact to the swab, inaccurate breakage of the swab shaft, and the potential for transport media spillage.
+The goal of our project is to create a device that minimizes cross-contamination ensuring accurate test results.
+Our proposed final design, The Tilt-and-Break, adds a third component that would secure onto Hologic's Self Swab.
 By doing so, external contact to the swab is eliminated, accurate breakage is ensured, and stability is given to reduce risk of spilling.